-St. Louis style-pizza is unlike any other pizza you've ever had.
-It uses an ultra-thin, crispy crust made with yeast (it's not in any way made for folding), topped with the city's beloved Provel cheese (a processed blend of cheddar, provolone, and Swiss), and typically cut into squares.
+St. Louis style-pizza is unlike any other pizza you've had.
+It uses an ultra-thin, crispy crust made with yeast (making it not at all suitable for folding), topped with the city's beloved Provel cheese (a processed blend of cheddar, provolone, and Swiss), and typically cut into squares.
 Speedy Romeo, the hip Clinton Hill/Bed-Stuy pizza joint that once served as the Brooklyn location of Cafe Grumpy on Girls, is probably the only place in New York where you can find it.
-There are also a number of other crazy wood oven pies, like a brunch-only lox pizza, and a pie made with Katz’s pastrami, smoked red kraut, fontina, and 1000 Island dressing on everything crust at the new LES location.
+There are a number of other crazy wood-oven pies, like a brunch-only lox pizza and an LES-exclusive pizza made with Katz’s pastrami.
 Kind of stunt-y?
 Maybe, but they work.

-Dom DeMarco opened his Avenue J pizzeria in 1964, and to this day, the now 80-year-old makes every single pizza by hand, refusing to let anyone else do it (including his children, who also work in the restaurant).
-Using imported ingredients almost exclusively, Demarco’s pies come with an old-fashioned and simple sauce that’s probably the best in the city, made with San Marzano tomatoes and topped with a blend of Grana Padano, mozzarella, and parmesan, plus a touch of basil.
+Dom DeMarco opened his Avenue J pizzeria in 1964, and to this day, the now 80-year-old makes nearly every single pie by hand.
+Using mainly imported ingredients, Di Fara's pies come with an old-fashioned and simple sauce that’s probably the best in the city, made with San Marzano tomatoes and topped with a blend of Grana Padano, mozzarella, and parmesan, plus a touch of basil.
 The no-frills Midwood spot sees an almost constant line out the door, but if you care about pizza you’ll make the trek, and take the wait in stride.

-Before Emmy Squared won hearts and Instagram likes with its much-hyped Detroit-style square pizza, there was Prince Street Pizza, offering what is still one of the best square slices in the city.
+Before Emmy Squared won hearts (both in real life and on Instagram) with its much-hyped Detroit-style square pizza, there was Prince Street Pizza, offering what is still one of the best square slices in the city.
 The Nolita pizza shop offers several kinds of Sicilian and Grandma slices, but the move is to order the Spicy Spring with fra diavolo, fresh mozzarella, and small, crispy pepperonis that curl up around the edges and fill with pools of grease -- and then order a vodka slice to go along with it.

-If you’re eating at Lucali, you’re eating one of two things: pizza or calzone.
-There aren’t any other options on the menu, which is what makes it so great.
-Mark Iacono has perfected what he knows, offering doughy but thin crust with lots of char, topped with a fresh and tangy sauce, mozzarella, and the toppings of your choice (be sure to get the slightly spicy pepperoni).
+If you’re eating at Lucali, you’re eating one of two things: pizza or a calzone.
+That's because the menu only offers those two options.
+Mark Iacono has perfected what he knows, offering doughy but thin crust with lots of char, topped with a fresh and tangy sauce, mozzarella, and other toppings of your choice (be sure to get the slightly spicy pepperoni).
 There’s a reason Beyoncé and Jay Z once skipped the Grammys to eat here.